NawarAbtahi/Neovim-Config/README.md

 Open your terminal and use `choco install neovim`.

 Then, go to `C:\Users\user\AppData\Local` and make a `nvim` directory.
-Inside the `nvim` directory unzip the config file.
+Inside the `nvim` directory unzip the config file (here is the zip file [releases](https://github.com/BuildsPixld/Neovim-Config/releases/tag/neovim-config)).

 --To open neovim
 Open your terminal. type `nvim`.